• Home

 Author: Lee

-Amazingly delicious, this Peach Cobbler Cake is peach cobbler in cake form!
-It's loaded with a delicious layer of fresh peaches under the streusel crumb top.
-It's then drizzled with a maple glaze.
-Best of all, it's gluten free, nut free, eggless and can be dairy free (vegan)!
+Amazingly delicious, this Peach Coffee Cake is peach cobbler in coffee cake form!
+It has a soft light cake base with a cinnamon swirl in the center and is then loaded with a delicious layer of fresh peaches under a buttery streusel crumb top.
+To top it off, it's drizzled with a sweet homemade maple glaze!
+If that wasn't enough, it's gluten free, nut free, eggless and can be dairy free (vegan)!
+If you love peaches, this is the recipe for you!

 5 from 3 votes